UK's FTSE falls as Tesco tumbles

 Glencore's shares were also impacted after smaller rival London Mining said the two firms were embroiled in a contract dispute.

-Among bright spots, Petrofac climbed 1.5 percent as Barclays upgraded its rating on the oil and gas services company to "overweight" from "equal-weight", saying it had had a mid-life crisis but its core market has come back.

-Some traders remained optimistic that the FTSE 100 would gradually rise towards the end of the year to challenge 7,000 points, which would mark a record high.
+Some traders remained optimistic that the FTSE 100 would gradually rise towards the end of the year to challenge the 7,000 point level, which would mark a record high.

 The FTSE has been supported over the course of this year by Britain's economic recovery, and a pick-up in corporate takeover activity.